Dominique Frémy

 Dominique Frémy (5 May 1931 – 2 October 2008) was the creator of the Quid encyclopedia.
 His spouse Michèle and son Fabrice participated in writing it as well.

 Frémy attended the Cours Hattemer, a private school.
 He was a diplomaed student of the Institut d'Études Politiques de Paris (Paris Institute of Political Studies) and of the Faculté des lettres de Paris.
-He was employed by Shell in London, but quit his job to produce a new encyclopedia with his wife, Dominique.
-It began in 1963, named Quid.
+He was employed by Shell in London, but quit his job to produce the Quid encyclopedia with his wife.